afterxleep/danielbernal.co/_posts/2023-06-01-the-status-quo-bias.md

 author: Daniel

 ---
 Many times, we become victims of our own choices.
-Not just the bad ones, but even worse, the choices that stick around well past their expiration date.
+Not just the bad ones, but even worse, the choices that stick around well past their expiration date.<!-- more-->

 We become hostages to the 'business as usual' mentality, a cognitive straightjacket that stifles change and breeds complacency, and all those stubborn bad choices that we can’t just seem to shake off.
 That’s the Status Quo bias.